Michael Falzarano

 The Pilgrims continued to play together for a few years all over New York City and the surrounding area before recording a five-song EP.
 Then in 1989 I hooked up with Hot Tuna again full-time and put The Pilgrims on hiatus until the early ‘90s.
 Although I’ve always loved playing in Hot Tuna and have both written and co- written many songs for the band, I still had a body of work that wouldn’t fit in the Tuna format.
 The Memphis Pilgrims allowed me to showcase that material while collaborating with other musicians.

 The hiatus ended with a new version of The Memphis Pilgrims which included Hot Tuna drummer Harvey Sorgen, bassist Steve Rust, guitarist Jimmy Eppard and eventually keyboardist Professor Louie.
 We worked often during my off time from Hot Tuna.
-As The Pilgrims, I recorded an album of 12 of my songs, Mecca, for Relix Records in 1997.
+We recorded an album of 12 of my songs, Mecca, for Relix Records in 1997.
 It got great reviews and sold well, but along the way Relix changed hands and the album went into out-of-print limbo.
-Then Blues Planet Records came along and offered me a deal to release both my new album, The King James Sessions, and a re-release of Mecca.
+So I bought back the master and re-leased it myself with help from Woodstock Records and AMD Music

-The original 12 tracks on Mecca feature Sorgen, Eppard and Rust along with Danny Lewis of Gov’t Mule who many people refer to as the 5th Pilgrim as he played on most of the tracks.
+The 12 tracks on Mecca feature Sorgen, Eppard and Rust along with Danny Lewis of Gov’t Mule who many people refer to as the 5th Pilgrim as he played on most of the tracks.
 I was also joined by Jorma Kaukonen and Pete Sears of Hot Tuna, Larry Packer of Cat Mother and the All Night News Boys (the only band to be produced by Jimi Hendrix and one of my faves from the ‘70s) and Dave Castiglione on sax.
-I’ve remastered this re-release and have added six bonus tracks, four of which are newly recorded.